sags95/Kama/README.md

-# Todoey
+# Kama
-A todo list Flutter app.
+A simple todo list application made with Flutter

 ## Overview
+Works for both iOS and Android.

+Future additions include:
+- Adding Firebase cloud firestore
+- Social sign in (Google/Facebook)

 ## Build instructions
-- TBD
+As of now, you'll need Flutter SDK, along with either latest Android or iOS SDK or a capable device.